 On July 1, 1990, Georgia Southern received university status, and two years later all “school” designations were changed to “college” thereby establishing the College of Education.
 In 1992, the College of Education initiated the university’s first doctoral program, the Doctorate of Education, which was also the first doctorate to be offered by an institution located in South Georgia.
 Today, the College is comprised of three academic departments and has over 19,000 alumni located throughout the world.

-Georgia Southern offers 120 degree programs at the baccalaureate, master’s, specialist, and doctoral levels through its eight colleges.
-The College of Education offers four undergraduate Bachelor of Science in Education majors preparing students for initial teacher certification.
-At the graduate level, the College offers the Master of Arts in Teaching degree, ten master of education degrees, nine education specialist degrees, and two doctoral degrees.
-The College also offers three graduate-level programs for educators seeking to add an endorsement to their certification.
+The College of Education offers five undergraduate Bachelor of Science in Education majors preparing students for initial teacher certification.
+At the graduate level, the College offers the Master of Arts in Teaching degree, twelve master of education degrees, eight education specialist degrees, and two doctoral degrees.
+The College also offers four certificate opportunities and four graduate-level programs for educators seeking to add an endorsement to their certification.
 Use this link for degree and program information.
 Use this link to see all degree programs.

 Located just an hour from historic Savannah, Hilton Head Island and the Atlantic coast, Georgia Southern’s nearly 700-acre campus is nestled in the classic Main Street community of Statesboro, Georgia.
 The College of Education Building is located at the intersection of Akins Boulevard and Forest Drive, and is easily accessible from the Veterans Memorial Parkway (US67/Hwy301 Bypass) entrance to the University.
 Use this link for driving directions to the College of Education.